-There are two types of POS terminals – modular solutions and all-in-one solutions:
+There are two types of customer service desks – modular solutions and all-in-one solutions:

-Modular POS terminals are a flexible solution that fits a variety of usage scenarios.
+Modular solutions are a flexible solution that fits a variety of usage scenarios.
 These are the available modules that can be added to the setup:

 - NFC reader for issuing/reading NFC cards